Care at NUH

 Colorectal Surgery Banner

-Our approach to care is comprehensive and personalised, ensuring that both you and your loved ones receive a personalised treatment tailored specifically for your needs.
-Our consultant-led clinics operate from Monday to Friday, and your care will be managed by a dedicated specialist.
+We are committed to provide you with comprehensive and personalised care, ensuring that both you and your loved ones receive a customised treatment tailored specifically for your needs.

 If you or your loved ones have a confirmed diagnosis of colorectal cancer and wish to seek a second opinion, do contact us at our appointment line (+65 6908 2222).